-Theme Class number of times Description The purpose, history and content of the surveys are introduce.
-In addition, the Introduction of survey 1 survey applications and the advanced technology of the surveys are also introduced.
-Distance and angular Distance and angular measurement, simple and fundamental surveys, are measurement 3 introduced.
-The student will learn how to set the instrument properly, and the measurement technique to measure the angles using theodolite.
-Control survey 6 The survey plan for the control survey is introduced, and the practice of the Control survey traverse survey, one of the most traditional control surveys, is conducted.
-Leveling 3 The methodology of leveling and the adjustment of the errors are introduced, and Levening the practice is conducted.
+Theme Class number of times Description Inter-destination of second The purpose, history and content of the surveys are introduce.
+In addition, the survey Introduction of survey 1 applications and the advanced technology of the surveys are also introduced.
+Distance and an auton Distance and angular measurement, simple and fundamental surveys, are introduced.
+Distance and angular 3 The student will learn how to set the instrument properly, and the technique to measure measurement the angles using theodolite.
+Control curvoy 8 The survey plan for the control survey is introduced, and the practice of the traverse Control survey 0 survey, one of the most traditional control surveys, is conducted.
+Lavalina 3 The methodology of leveling and the adjustment of the errors are introduced, and the Leveling 3 practice is conducted.
 Plane survey and 4 The methodology of the plane survey and topographic survey is introduced.
-The topographic survey features of the topographic map produced through the survey are explained.
-Theory of errors 4 The concept of the errors and the law of the error propagation are introduced.
-The concept of the least square method (LSM), popular approach to the processing Least square method 6 of the survey data, is introduced.
+The topographic survey 4 features of the topographic map produced through the survey are explained.
+Theory of errors 2 The concept of the errors and the law of the error propagation are introduced.
+The concept of the least square method (LSM), popular approach to the processing of Least square method 3 the survey data, is introduced.
 The student will learn how to apply the LSM for the practical application through the exercise.
-Error adjustment 4 The methodology to adjust the errors in the traverse survey is introduced, and the Error adjustment student will learn how to obtain the most probable parameters through the exercise.
-Photogrammetry 4 The overview of photogrammetry is introduced, and the practice using the - instrument is conducted.
-GPS survey 4 The theory of GPS and GPS survey are introduced, and the practice of GPS survey OF 5 SULVEY 4 is conducted.
+Error adjustment 4 The methodology to adjust the errors in the traverse survey is introduced, and the Error adjustifient 4 student will learn how to obtain the most probable parameters through the exercise.
+Photogrammetry 2 The overview of photogrammetry is introduced, and the practice using the instrument is conducted.
+GPS survey 3 The theory of GPS and GPS survey are introduced, and the practice of GPS survey is 3 conducted.
+2